jCableCoder/portfolio-netlify/content/pages/info.md

       design, content marketing and project management.
 I’m excited about the opportunity to leverage my creativity, critical-thinking skills and love of language to write clean, functional, well-organized code that flows logically, solves problems and drives innovation.

-Please don’t hesitate to reach out if you’d like to connect!
+      Plus, as you can see in the picture, I'm such a cool guy! ;)

     styles:
       self: